What is an API?

 Why do LMS platforms use APIs?

-APIs are used in LMS platforms to extend functionality beyond what the core system can provide.
-They allow integration with external services, enhance user experience, streamline data management, and create a more dynamic and comprehensive learning environment.
+APIs are used in LMS platforms to extend functionality beyond what the core system can provide, allowing integration with external services.

 Are APIs only used by developers?

-While APIs are primarily used by developers to build integrations and applications, their impact extends to end-users as well.
-Users benefit from the seamless integration of features and services made possible by APIs, even if they aren't directly involved in the development process.
+While APIs are primarily used by developers, their impact extends to end-users through seamless integration of features and services.

 Are all APIs the same?